Discrete Polymatroids satisfying a stronger symmetric exchange property: Introduction

 From Section~4 on, we will turn to investigate the algebraic properties of polymatroidal ideals for some certain PLP-polymatroids.

 In Section 4, we deduce a formula to compute the depth for a PLP-polymatroidal ideal, see (\ref{nu}).
 This formula plays a key role in the last two sections.
 As an immediate application, we determine in Proposition~\ref{lattice} the associated prime ideals of a LP-polymatroidal ideal.
-This result is repeatedly used in what follows.
+This result will be repeatedly used in what follows.

-In the remaining two sections we consider special classes of PLP-polymatroidal ideals where the questions concerning depth and associated prime ideals of powers of ideals have complete answers.
+In the remaining two sections we consider special classes of PLP-polymatroidal ideals, where the questions concerning depth and associated prime ideals of powers of ideals have complete answers.

-The ideals considered in Section 5 are called left PLP-polymatroidal ideals.
-We say that a PLP-polymatroidal ideal of type $(\ab,\bb|{\bm \alpha},{\bm \beta})$ is a {\em left PLP-polymatroidal ideal}, if there exists $k\in [1,n-1]$ such that $a_i=0$, $b_i\geq d$ for all $k+1 \leq i\leq n$ and $\alpha_i=0$, $\beta_i=\beta_{k+1}$ for $1\leq i\leq k$.
+The ideals considered in Section~5 are called left PLP-polymatroidal ideals.
+We say that a PLP-polymatroidal ideal of type $(\ab,\bb|{\bm \alpha},{\bm \beta})$ is a {\em left PLP-polymatroidal ideal}, if there exists $k\in [n-1]$ such that $a_i=0$, $b_i\geq d$ for all $k+1 \leq i\leq n$ and $\alpha_i=0$, $\beta_i=\beta_{k+1}$ for $1\leq i\leq k$.
 We first show in Proposition~\ref{depthleft} that $\depth S/I=|\{k+1\leq i\leq n-1\:\;\alpha_i=\beta_i\}|$, and thus the depth function $\depth S/I^k$ stabilizes from the very beginning.

-The main tool to determine the associated prime ideals of our ideals is localization.
-By using this technique it suffices to characterize when a suitable localization of the ideal is of depth zero.
+The main tool to determine the associated prime ideals of our ideals is {\em monomial localization}.
+By using this technique it suffices to characterize when a suitable localization of the ideal has depth zero.
 This can be checked with formula~(\ref{nu}).
-Given a subset $A$ of $[1,n]$, let $P_A$ denote the prime ideal $(x_i\:\; i\in A)$.
-It turns out, see Corollary~\ref{possible}, that $P_A\in \mathrm{Ass}(S/I)$ only if $A$ is an interval contained in $[k+2,n]$ or $A=B\cup [k+1,n]$ for some subset $B$ of $[1,k]$ with $k$ as in the definition of left PLP-polymatroidal ideals.
-In Theorem~\ref{howtowrite} the precise set of associated prime ideals is determined.
+Given a subset $A$ of $[1,n]$.
+It turns out, see Corollary~\ref{possible}, that $P_A\in \mathrm{Ass}(S/I)$ only if $A$ is an interval contained in $[k+2,n]$ or $A=B\cup [k+1,n]$ for some subset $B$ of $[k]$ with $k$ as in the definition of left PLP-polymatroidal ideals.
+In Theorem~\ref{howtowrite} the precise set of associated prime ideals of $S/I$ is described.
 As a consequence we obtain in Corollary~\ref{astableft} that all powers of a left PLP-polymatroidal ideal have the same set of associated prime ideals.